-Input A or Input B are selected with alternate presses of the INPUT SELECT key; an annunciator in the display indicates which input is active.
+Inputs A, B or C are selected with successive presses of the INPUT SELECT key; an annunciator in the display indicates which input is active.

 Input A

 Input A can be used for frequencies in the range 0.001Hz to >125MHz and has a number of configuration options, described below, which allow it to count a wide range of waveform shapes and amplitudes.
 The maximum input voltage and onset of clipping will depend on the coupling, attenuation and input impedance settings and are given in the Specification.